punktniklas/NiKom/README.md

 3. The "swenglishness" of the code should be reduced over time.
 The code should as far as possible be in English and not in Swedish.

 I have used a clone of the hard drive contents of my old Amiga 3000 now running in FS-UAE to compile NiKom.
 It's running AmigaOS 3.1 and the C compiler is SAS/C 6.56.
 There may be assumptions in the build files that only applies to my environment.
 This will need to be fixed as discovered and needed.

+NiKom is published as open source under the MIT License.
+See LICENSE.txt.